mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.BenchmarkDotNetToolbox.BenchmarkRunInfos.md

     - id: globalConfig
       description: The global config to use for conversions, or `null` to use BenchmarkDotNet\'s default config.
     - id: overrideJob
-      description: The override job to use or `null` to not use an override job at all.
+      description: The override job to use, or `null` to not use an override job at all.
 remarks: *content
 ---
 You can change the @"Mawosoft.BenchmarkDotNetToolbox.BenchmarkRunInfos.Config" and @"Mawosoft.BenchmarkDotNetToolbox.BenchmarkRunInfos.OverrideJob"